khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

 #### Page-level

-A page-level alert appears at the top of a page, directly below the navigation bar and above the breadcrumbs, when it refers to something that happened at the page level.
-For example, an alert that states “Something went wrong while fetching latest comments” on an issue page.
+A page-level alert appears at the top of a page, directly below the navigation bar and above the breadcrumbs.
+For example, an alert on an issue page might state, “Something went wrong while fetching latest comments.”
 Page-level alerts are restricted to the content container width which can be either fixed or fluid, depending on user’s preference.

 <figure class="figure" role="figure" aria-label="Page-level alert in the main content area with space above and below">
   <img class="figure-img" src="/img/alert-page-level.png" alt="Page-level alert position" role="img" style="width:100%; max-width:332px; height:auto" />